calculix/ccx2paraview/dev/README.md

 # Tests

-Folders *tests-elements* and *tests-examples* contain .inp-tasks + .frd-calculation + .vtk and .vtu convertion results.
+Folders *tests-elements*, *tests-examples* and *tests-users* contain .inp-tasks + .frd-calculation + .vtk and .vtu convertion results.
+They are needed for the development process.

+- *tests elements* contains tests of mesh conversion
-Needed for the development process.  *tests-examples* are taken directly from [Calculix examples](http://www.dhondt.de/ccx_2.15.test.tar.bz2).
+- *tests-examples* are taken directly from [Calculix examples](http://www.dhondt.de/ccx_2.15.test.tar.bz2)
+- *tests-users* contains files sent by users

+You'll need */usr/local/bin/ccx* command to be available in your system.
 Run all tests with command:

     python3 tests.py